Soil Loss: The Conversion Factor

 Where might such land come from?
 The NALS estimates that there is a national cropland reserve of 127 million acres.
 But this land is not being farmed largely because its soil is poor or badly drained or subject to recurrent drought.
 Farming such land is possible, but only at a price of lower yields and higher costs.
 Food prices would have to rise in order to make cultivation of marginal lands profitable.
 Thus, the NALS's estimate of a 127 million-acre cropland reserve is as much an economic calculation as a biological one.
 Money makes farmland; if the price of wheat were to go high enough, one might see even suburban lawns put under the plow.

 Bringing large amounts of marginal acreage into production could avert actual food shortages, but in the process it would revolutionize the farm economy.
-Cheap food would be as hard to find as cheap oil.
-The analogy with oil is apt.
-The U.S. already is importing some not-so-exotic foodstuffs which used to grow here but which can now be purchased more cheaply abroad.
+Cheap food would be as hard to find as cheap oil—a very apt analogy.
+As it did with oil, the U.S. already is importing some not-so-exotic foodstuffs which used to grow here but which can now be purchased more cheaply abroad.
 The model for recent increased oil exports to the U.S. from Mexico. for example, is the present traffic in tomatoes between the two nations.

 Unless these vast reserve tracts are brought into production, the U.S. may have to abandon the export market.
 To the individual Illinois farmer, this is not necessarily bad news; if the price is the same, it matters little he sells corn in Japan or Jacksonville.
 But the loss of exports risks a dramatic imbalance in the nation's balance of trade.
 The NALS notes that the harvest from one of every three U.S. farm acres is exported.
 In 1979 this movable feast was worth more than $40 billion in foreign exchange, accounting for close to a fifth of all U.S. foreign trade.